sagemath/docker-images/README.md

     docker build --tag="sagemath/sagemath-develop" sagemath-develop

 ## [sagemath/sagemath-jupyter](sagemath-jupyter/Dockerfile)

+TODO: fix the duplicated documentation for running the Jupyter notebook

 If you want to have a container already set up for the Jupyter enviroment, you can use sagemath/sagemath-jupyter.
 It is based on sagemath/sagemath.